CodePic

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so description carries full burden.
-It discloses authentication requirement and return values (public view URL and edit URL).
-Does not cover idempotency or rate limits, but key traits are addressed.
+No annotations are provided, so the description carries full burden.
+It discloses authentication requirements ('Requires API Key authentication'), return values (public view URL and edit URL), and the critical behavioral constraint of when the tool should be invoked.
+Missing details on error handling or rate limits, but acceptable for this tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.